oerc0122/MDANSE/Doc/pages/weights.rst

    :width: 11.748cm
    :height: 9.393cm

-   The total and partial intermolecular PDF of water, partial PDF are **unweighted** so that the weighted sum of partial PDF equals to the total.
+   The total and partial intermolecular PDF of water.
+Partial PDF are **unweighted** and only their weighted sum equals to the total PDF.

 The weighted and unweighted options are more useful for different cases, for example, it might be more useful to use the weighted terms for the density of states (DOS) calculations (:numref:`water-dos-weighted`)